melodyphu/idrama/README.md

 # iDrama
 An interactive digital rehearsal and memorization assistant.

-By: Melat Anteneh and Melody Phu
+By: Melat Anteneh and Melody Phu (6.835, Intelligent Multimodal User Interfaces)

 # Testing Instructions
 To get the code onto your local machine, open up a terminal and run `git clone https://github.com/melodyphu/idrama.git` to clone the repository.